netanoir/free-jazz/readme.md

 <!-- Write instructions on how to start working on your project -->
 ### Develop

-To add annotations to this essay, you can follow the steps provided below:
+To add to this zine, you can follow the steps provided below:
 1. create a fork of this project on Github
 2. ping the author of this repo via Github Issues to see if they are looking for contributions on the specific feature you're looking to add
 3. open the file in VS Code and make updates